ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Node will report unhealthy if more than this portion of message sends fail.
 Must be in \[0,1\].
 Defaults to `0.25`.

+#### network-health-max-outstanding-request-duration` (duration)

+Node reports unhealthy if there has been a request outstanding for this duration.
+Defaults to `5m`.

 #### `--network-max-clock-difference` (duration)

 Max allowed clock difference value between this node and peers.
 Defaults to `1m`.